 ABOUT US

 Four County Community Foundation is a non-profit community organization, created by and for the people of the communities we serve.
 We are here to make a positive impact on our community.
-We provide services to the villages and cities of southeastern Lapeer County, western St. Clair County, northern Macomb County, and northeastern Oakland County.

 OUR MISSION